 Create snapshot Cloud Discovery reports

-It's important to upload a log manually and let Microsoft Cloud App Security parse it before trying to use the automatic log collector.
+It's important to upload a log manually and let Microsoft Defender for Cloud Apps parse it before trying to use the automatic log collector.
 For information on how the log collector works and the expected log format, see Using traffic logs for Cloud Discovery.

 If you don't have a log yet and you want to see an example of what your log should look like, download a sample log file.
 Follow the procedure below to see what your log should look like.

 Collect log files from your firewall and proxy, through which users in your organization access the Internet.
 Make sure to gather logs during times of peak traffic that are representative of all user activity in your organization.

 In the Defender for Cloud Apps portal, select Discover, and then select Create snapshot report.

 Select the Source from which you want to upload the log files.

 Verify your log format to make sure that it's formatted properly according to the sample log you can download.
 Under Verify your log format, select View log format then select Download sample log.
 Compare your log with the sample provided to make sure it's compatible.